coder-miguel/theforum/README.md

 ### Normalization Issues

 - `Thread` and `Reply` are similar in structure, but replies are generally child nodes of a thread.
 Normally, the starting of a thread begins with a post (with possibly its own attachments), but because `Reply` also has text content and attachments, we decided to have thread not have any content other than a title.
-The database will enforce that a new thread must have an initial post as a `Reply`.
     <!-- More? -->

 ## Physical Database Design